falcon-protocol/docs/getting-started/over-view.md

 The goal of the Falcon protocol is to provide a universal standard infrastructure that will allow all market participants to easily create and distribute app bundles.

 The primary features of the Falcon protocol are:
-1. Entitlement management - Managing the access rights of the end user during the lifecycle of an app bundle.
+1. Entitlement management - Managing the access rights of the end consumer during the lifecycle of an app bundle.
-2. Smart Escrow - Programmatic money remittance for apps that are to receive revenue from the 'collector' in a bundle as well as commission remittance for apps that are to receive a commission for driving sales to an app in the bundle.
+2. Reselling escrow - Programmatic money acceptance from bundle publishers that are optionally, in the case of super bundles, collecting revenues on behalf of merchants.
+Falcon then handles remittance of this revenue to the various merchants.
+3. Commissions remittance - Facilitating tracking & comission payments from merchants to bundle publisher for successful user acquisition baased on the programmed contract terms.
-3. Partner discovery - A mechanism for apps to discover other apps to bundle with
+4. Partner discovery & business development - A mechanism for businesses to discover and partner together to form bundles.